joaobaptista03/joaobaptista03/README.md

 #### My name is João Pedro Baptista, a third-year Software Engineering student at Universidade do Minho, Braga, Portugal.
 I'm finishing my Bachelor's and will soon start my Master's in the same field.

 #### Currently, I'm doing a summer internship at Checkmarx in Braga.

 #### My academic projects are in repositories starting with "UMinho", while my own projects are aimed at enhancing my programming skills.

 #### Despite having front-end experience, my focus is more on backend development.
-Explore my programming projects showcased on this website.
+Explore my programming projects showcased in my Portfolio or in this GitHub!

 <br>